warramma/nulladiessinelinea/README.md

 - 8-13-2025: R&D for ai studio
 - 8-14 to 8-18-25: reviewing arrays and two pointers and feeling silly
 - 8-19 to 8-22-25: changing my approach to application first, slow progress is better than none :)
+When you code in school and forget to commit daily 😅
+- 9-17-25: Creating a zombie process, orphan child process, and printing exit status.